Justin Timberlake: Legal issues

-Shortly after midnight on June 18, 2024, Timberlake was arrested in Sag Harbor, New York for driving while intoxicated (DWI).
+Shortly after midnight on June 18, 2024, Timberlake was arrested in Sag Harbor, New York, for driving while intoxicated (DWI).
 In addition to being charged with one count of DWI, Timberlake was issued two citations, one for running a stop sign and one for failure to keep in lane.
 He was released nine hours later following his first arraignment at Sag Harbor Village Justice Court.
-The Sag Harbor Police Department would later release his mugshot.
+The Sag Harbor Police Department later released his mugshot.
 Timberlake was scheduled to return to court on July 26, 2024.
 According to his arrest report, Timberlake alleged to authorities that he only had one martini shortly before he was pulled over.
 Despite making this claim, Timberlake refused a breathalyzer.

 On June 22, 2024, bartender employees at the hotel where Timberlake was staying before his DWI arrest confirmed to People that he only had one martini while at the hotel bar.
-One employee stating that “If he was drinking more, it wasn't here."
-However, according to the arrest report, the officer who pulled Timberlake over after he drove through a stop sign and failed to keep on the right side of the road stated that his "eyes were bloodshot and glassy" at the time, and that "A strong odor of an alcoholic beverage was emanating from his breath, he was unable to divide attention, he had slowed speech, he was unsteady afoot, and he performed poorly on all standardized field sobriety tests."
-During the stop, Timberlake reportedly said, "this is going to ruin the tour."
-The officer, who did not know who Timberlake was, asked "what tour?", to which he replied with "the world tour."
-That exchange went viral, spawning several memes.
-Despite the arrest, Timberlake still continued to perform concerts, including a concert in Chicago on June 21, 2024, where he appeared to address the arrest, saying "We've been through ups and downs and lefts and rights...
-It's been a tough week - but you're here, and I'm here...I know sometimes I'm hard to love, but you keep on loving me and I love you right back."
+One employee stated, "If he was drinking more, it wasn't here."
+However, according to the arrest report, the officer who pulled Timberlake over after he drove through a stop sign and failed to keep on the right side of the road stated that his eyes were "bloodshot and glassy", had strong odor from alcohol, and performed poorly on standardized field sobriety tests.
+During the stop, Timberlake reportedly said, "This is going to ruin the tour."
+The officer, who did not know who Timberlake was, asked, "What tour?" to which Timberlake replied, "The world tour".
+That exchange went viral, spawning several memes; the reported exchange was not part of the body camera footage of the arrest released in March 2026.

-Timberlake, who was performing overseas in Poland, would not attend his July 26, 2024, court arraignment, with his lawyer Edward Burke attending instead.
-Despite Burke's arguments that Timberlake was not intoxicated at the time of his arrest, Sag Harbor Village Justice Carl Irace ordered for Timberlake to be re-arraigned on August 2.
-For the August 2 arraignment, Timberlake, who was still on tour, appeared virtually from Antwerp, Belgium.
-During this arraignment, Timberlake pled not guilty to a revised misdemeanor charge of driving drunk.
+At a concert in Chicago on June 21, 2024, Timberlake appeared to address the arrest, saying, "We've been through ups and downs and lefts and rights ...
+It's been a tough week, but you're here, and I'm here ...
+I know sometimes I'm hard to love, but you keep on loving me and I love you right back".
+Timberlake's lawyer Edward Burke attended his July 26 court arraignment while Timberlake was performing overseas in Poland.
+Despite Burke's arguments that Timberlake was not intoxicated at the time of his arrest, Carl Irace, Sag Harbor Village's Justice, ordered Timberlake to be re-arraigned on August 2.
+For the August 2 arraignment, Timberlake, who was still on tour, appeared virtually from Antwerp, Belgium, and pled not guilty to a revised misdemeanor charge of driving drunk.
 Irace also agreed to review Burke's motion to dismiss the DWI charge.
 However, Timberlake's New York license was suspended by the judge for an indeterminate amount of time.